Harrisburg University – Tuition at Harrisburg University of Science and Technology

 Domestic Graduate Tuition Rate

 Domestic graduate tuition rate: is $800 per semester hour, part-time and full-time.
-For academic purposes, a graduate student taking between 9-12 credits is considered full-time.
+For academic purposes, a graduate student taking 6 or more credits is considered full-time.

 International Graduate Tuition Rate